Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 Transfer form issued by DVLA.

 Certificate of entitlement (pink) "holds" marks which have never been on a vehicle before.
-Valid for 1 year and can be renewed annually for £25.
+Valid for 10 years and can be renewed on expiry.
 Can only be assigned to a vehicle registered on DVLA computer.

 Actual retention certificate (green) Issued by DVLA to "hold" a reg mark.
-Valid for 1 year and can be renewed annually for £25.
+Valid for 10 years and can be renewed upon expiry.

 Application to place a mark on a retention certificate.